 Guidance for KiwiSaver changes to take effect 1 April 2012

-Further to our guidance on 20 May 2011, Budget 2011 introduced a number of changes to KiwiSaver which will impact State sector agencies and/or their employees.
+Further to our guidance on 20 May 2011 (Key points for State sector employers, and Key points for State sector employees), Budget 2011 introduced a number of changes to KiwiSaver which will impact State sector agencies and/or their employees.
 The first of these changes, summarised in the table below, come into effect on 1 April 2012.

 The changes are: